robrix/Prelude/README.md

 ```

-## Further documentation
+## Documentation

-API documentation is in the source.
+Full API documentation is in the source.

-# Integration
+## Integration

 1. Add this repository as a submodule and check out its dependencies, and/or [add it to your Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile) if you’re using [carthage](https://github.com/Carthage/Carthage/) to manage your dependencies.
 2. Drag `Prelude.xcodeproj` into your project or workspace.